 Cash and cash equivalents are carried at amortised cost in the statement of financial position.

-(b) Due from banks and due from head office, branches and affiliates
+b) Due from banks, Head Office, branches and affiliates

 Due from banks are stated at cost less any amounts written-off and allowance for impairment, if any.